Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Introduction

-Another important component of the X-ray spectra of BHXRBs is the reflection emission, which arises due to the reflection of hard coronal X-rays by the disk.
-The reflection spectrum comprises mainly the iron $K_\alpha$ emission line, peaking at $6-7$ keV, photoelectric absorption at low energies, and the reflection hump at $20-30$ keV originating due to Compton scattering of the high-energy photons.
+Another critical component of the X-ray spectra of BHXRBs is the reflection emission, which arises due to the reflection of hard coronal X-rays by the disk.
+The reflection spectrum comprises mainly the iron $K_\alpha$ emission line, peaking at 6--7 keV, photoelectric absorption at low energies, and the reflection hump at 20--30 keV, originating from Compton scattering of high-energy photons.
 Gravitational redshift and the Doppler effect can distort the shape of the iron $K_\alpha$ line if the reflecting material is close to the ISCO \citep{Fabian1989MNRAS.238..729F}.
-The modeling of this reflection spectrum is one of the main approaches to estimate the spin of the black hole, independent of the black hole mass and source distance.
+Modeling this reflection spectrum is a primary approach for estimating the black hole spin, independent of mass and source distance.
 Another widely used method for estimating black hole spin is the disk continuum modeling, which requires prior knowledge of the black hole mass and source distance.
-Both of these methods rely on the assumption that the accretion disk is at the ISCO or at least very close to it, which is usually observed in the soft state.
-Furthermore, the presence of a high-energy tail in the soft state, which produces the relativistic reflection features, allows us to constrain the black hole spin by modeling the reflection component and disk continuum together \citep{Chand2022ApJ...933...69C, Zdziarski2024ApJ...962..101Z, Zdziarski2024ApJ...967L...9Z}.
-A detailed overview of the different methods of spin estimation is provided in a recent review paper by \cite{Zdziarski2025arXiv250600623Z}.
+Both methods rely on the assumption that the accretion disk is at the ISCO or very close to it, a configuration typically observed in the soft state.
+Furthermore, the presence of a high-energy non-thermal tail in the soft state irradiates the inner accretion disk.
+It produces relativistic reflection features, including a broadened Fe $K_\alpha$ line, whose degree of broadening depends on the black hole spin.
+Joint modeling of the relativistic reflection features and the thermal disk continuum, whose inner radius is linked to the ISCO, helps break degeneracies between different parameters, such as black hole mass, distance, and disk inclination angle, thereby improving constraints on the black hole spin \citep{Parker2016ApJ...821L...6P, Chand2022ApJ...933...69C, Zdziarski2024ApJ...962..101Z, Zdziarski2024ApJ...967L...9Z}.
+A detailed overview of the different methods of spin estimation is provided in a recent review paper by \citet{Zdziarski26}.